Does Keratoconus cause Nyctalopia?

 Is it difficult for you to see while driving at night?
 Do you have to strain to see the street signs?
 How well can you see the traffic lights or other cars on the road?
 Millions of people suffer from difficulties driving during the night, it is called Night Blindness and there are treatments.

 What is Night Blindness?

-Night Blindness or Nyctalopia is when a patient has difficulty seeing or it becomes impossible to see in the dark.
+Night Blindness or Nyctalopia is when a person has difficulty seeing at night or it becomes impossible to see in the dark.
 Night blindness is often a symptom of certain medical or vision conditions.
 Often patients with night blindness can not participate in normal activities at night or in the dark.

 What are the Causes of Nyctalopia?

 Nyctalopia or night blindness is often a symptom of certain medical or vision conditions.
 Many include Cataracts, Macular degeneration, Retina Detachment, Diabetes, and even Keratoconus.
 But you can also have Nyctalopia at birth, through injury, or from malnutrition or lack of vitamin A (Retinol).

 - Eye Strain

 - Excessive Rubbing